Azure/iot-edge-v1/samples/ble_gateway/connecting_to_ble_device_on_rpi3.md

     [CHG] Device A0:E6:F8:B5:F6:00 Connected: no
     ```

-You're now ready to run the BLE Gateway sample on your Raspberry Pi 3.
+You're now ready to run the BLE gateway sample on your Raspberry Pi 3.